Pregabalin works in different ways:

 Cautions with other medicines

-Pregabalin can usually be safely mixed with other medicines.
+Pregabalin can usually be taken safely with other medicines.

-For safety, tell your doctor if you're taking these medicines before you start pregabalin:
+For safety, tell your doctor if you're taking any of these medicines before you start taking pregabalin:

 - strong painkillers such as morphine

-- medicines which make you feel sleepy or dizzy (pregabalin can worsen these side effects)
+- medicines that make you feel sleepy or dizzy – pregabalin can make these side effects worse

 Mixing pregabalin with herbal remedies and supplements

 There are no known problems with taking herbal remedies and supplements with pregabalin.

 However there's not enough information to say that complementary medicines and herbal remedies are always safe to take with pregabalin.
 They're not tested in the same way as pharmacy and prescription medicines.